EV charging point installation: a business guide for electricians

 OZEV grant (Electric Vehicle Homecharge Scheme)

-- Homeowners who live in flats or rented accommodation
+- Homeowners in flats or rented properties

 - Landlords installing chargers at rental properties

-- People living in residential buildings with dedicated parking
+- Residents in buildings with dedicated parking

 Note: Since April 2022, the grant is no longer available to homeowners in single-unit properties (detached, semi-detached, terraced houses) who own their home outright.
 However, it remains available for flat owners, renters, and landlords.